-Where is your retirement money safest?Finances
+Where is your retirement money safest?This content is categorized as:

 When it comes to saving for retirement, many experts recommend following the 50-30-20 rule: no more than 50 percent of your monthly budget should be used for necessities, no more than 30 percent for discretionary spending, and at least 20 percent for savings.
 Where you put that 20 percent, however, can have a profound influence on whether you’ll have what you need to live the life you want in retirement.

 "Current life expectancy is around 80 years old, meaning many of us will exceed that," says Jane Bryant Quinn, author of How to Make Your Money Last: The Indispensable Retirement Guide.

 Counting on that, Quinn says you need to think of yourself as a long-term investor, even as you head into your 50s.
 "For most of us, that means staying in the stock market, but not buying individual stocks."